Who can apply

 - Community-based projects working to restore habitat and wildlife by activating volunteers and local residents.

-- Collaborative and coalition projects involving a number of organizations working together to share strengths and maximize effectiveness.
+- Collaborative and coalition-building projects involving a number of organizations working together to share strengths and maximize effectiveness.

 - Cultural and natural history institutions exploring the history and traditions of the greater Puget Sound area.